Wiggins Memorial Library Handbook for University Faculty 2024-2025

 OneSearch is a discovery tool that allows library users to search the library's many resources from a single search box.
 OneSearch is the default search option on the library home page at library.campbell.edu.

 Each student, staff member, and faculty member has a library account.
 To access your library account, click on the “My Account” quick link at https://library.campbell.edu and sign in with your Campbell network username and password.
-By logging in to your library account, you are able to see the items that you currently have checked out, renew your materials, put holds on checked-out items, request items for pick-up at Circulation, and save search results.
+By logging in to your library account, you can see what items you currently have checked out, renew your materials, put holds on checked-out items, request items for pick-up at the Library Services Desk or mailing, and save search results.

 Laptop Computers and Other Technology Items